mobile app bar

 Chicago Bulls guard Michael Jordan (23) against the Portland Trailblazers at Memorial Coliseum.

-Bubba Wallace was the one behind the wheel of the No. 23 Toyota that crossed the finish line in first, and recently, he revealed what Jordan had told him.
-The Chicago Bulls legend may not be an icon in NASCAR, but being one of the most decorated athletes in all of sports, of all time, he spoke from experience.
+Bubba Wallace was behind the wheel of the No. 23 Toyota that crossed the finish line in first place.
+Recently, he revealed what Jordan had told him.

 Wallace, per Complex News, stated how Jordan understands the different needs of drivers at different moments, while also keeping in mind the end goal.
-So, the six-time NBA champ, after the race in Daytona in February, told Wallace to work harder for things he wants more.
+And the six-time NBA champ, after the race in Daytona in February, told Wallace to work harder for things he wants more.

 “What you heard after Daytona, you know, ‘The things you want more, cost more’.
 Definitely thought about that in the closing laps of Indy, winning the Brickyard 400,” Wallace said.